50+ UK Business Insurance Statistics 2024

 What is the average cost of public liability insurance in the UK?

-According to research from AXA, the average annual cost for public liability insurance is £120.
-However, this figure can be substantially lower for smaller businesses, with some paying as little as £40 per year.
+According to research from AXA, the average cost of public liability insurance is £120 each year.
+However, this figure can be substantially lower for smaller businesses, with some paying as little as £40 for the year.

 UK cyber insurance statistics